Radio 2 in the Park: Live in Hyde Park 2019

 The 2019 festival in a day was held on 15 September.
-Two acts were announced each day by Zoe Ball starting on Monday 3 June 2019, with the headliners being revealed on Thursday 6 June.
+Two acts were announced each day by Zoe Ball starting on Monday 3 June 2019, with the headliners the Pet Shop Boys being revealed on Thursday 6 June.
 Emeli Sandé was originally scheduled to perform but cancelled on the day due to having lost her voice.
 Her set was replaced by a Craig Charles DJ set.
 There was also a DJ set from Gary Davies.
 During the headlining set, Olly Alexander and Beverley Knight appeared as special guests.